-Development Control Requirement Comment • Consistency with the desired character statements set out in this Part; character statement is contained in Section D5.7.
-The development was • Consideration of impacts on the public domain including views, overshadowing and the scale of the streetscape; and reviewed by the UDP as • Architectural merit, for example by addressing local topography, the surrounding natural environment and waterways, green spaces, or vegetated ridgelines in the design of the development.
+Development Control Requirement Comment • Consistency with the desired character statements set out in this Part; • Consideration of impacts on the public domain including views, overshadowing and the scale of the streetscape; and reviewed by the UDP as outlined in previous sections of • Architectural merit, for example by addressing local topography, the surrounding natural environment and waterways, green spaces, or vegetated ridgelines in the design of the development.
 Development in a prominent location and of a prominent scale, or where Council deems necessary, will be referred to the Urban Design Panel.
 Note: Applicants will be encouraged to consult with the Urban Design Panel prior to lodgement.